 An unexpected injury can occur anywhere, but perhaps the last place you’d foresee getting hurt is while stopping by a friend’s house or a place of business.
 If you’re visiting someone else’s property, you have a right to expect that you’ll be safe.
-The landlord or owner of a property has a responsibility, not only to make sure the area is safe, but also to warn you about any potential dangers.
+The landlord or property owner has a responsibility to make sure the area is safe, but also to warn you about any potential dangers.

 Types of Premises Liability Accidents

 There are a number of personal injury cases that can also qualify as premises liability cases.
 Landlords who do not maintain their properties or look out for the safety of their visitors/inhabitants are failing to comply with their legal duty to keep tenants safe.
 Injuries can be mild to severe, ranging from broken bones to spinal cord injuries.

 Premises liability accidents can include:

 - Slip and fall accidents